benedya/api-ai-php-sdk/README.md

-## This is the simplest php-wrapper for api.ai
+## This is simple, unofficial php-wrapper for api.ai

+## Install
+`composer require benedya/api-ai-php-sdk`

 ## How to use
 ```php